 With a bit of customization, it can be made much more workable, but many users won’t have the know-how to edit things.
 Of course, you can’t argue with the price, and XnView is definitely better than some of the paid options I reviewed in this list.
 If you’re on a tight budget and you don’t mind working with a cramped interface, this might be just the photo manager you need.
 You can download it here free for personal use (Windows only), though if you plan to use it for a business there is a license fee of € 26.00.

 Honorable Mention: DIM (Digital Image Mover)

 This is probably the simplest possible photo organization tool, but not because it’s user-friendly – quite the opposite, as you can see in the screenshot below.

-It's available for Windows and Mac here, but all it really does is sort a huge unorganized set of files into your choice of subfolders.
-I'm including it because it's what I used to sort my mess of files into neat year- and month-based folders, which started me on the journey to a properly organized photo collection.
-I strongly recommend you create a backup of your images first in case you make a mistake in the configuration, but once you get the hang of it, the quite fast. it might just help you see the value in a properly organized photo collection.
+It’s available for Windows and Mac here, but all it really does is sort a huge unorganized set of files into your choice of subfolders.
+I’m including it because it’s what I used to sort my mess of files into neat year- and month-based folders, which started me on the journey to a properly organized photo collection.
+I strongly recommend you create a backup of your images first in case you make a mistake in the configuration, but once you get the hang of it, the process is quite fast.
+It might just help you see the value in a properly organized photo collection.

 A Final Word

 So there you have it: a review of some of the best photo management software available, and along the way we also discovered some of the worst.
 At least you won’t have to waste the time finding out for yourself!

 After all, you’re going to need that time for actually organizing your photo collection, no matter what program you choose to use.
 Until machine learning and AI-powered tagging becomes available to the general public, we’re going to be stuck sorting our photos by hand.
 But with the right photo manager, you won’t have to wait to build a well-tagged collection.